noobdevsam/spring-project-steganography-tool/README.md

     ```
     The application will start on `http://localhost:8080`.

-### 2. For Production (Docker Image)
+### 2. For Production (Docker)

 This is the recommended approach for production.
-It packages the application into a standard JVM-based Docker container.
+The `compose.yml` file is configured to use the pre-built image from Docker Hub.

-1.  **Build the Docker Image**:
+1.  **Pull the Image (Optional)**:
-    Run the following Maven command.
-This uses Cloud Native Buildpacks to create a Docker image named `noobdevsam/spring-project-steganography-tool:0.0.1-SNAPSHOT`.
+    You can pull the latest image from Docker Hub before starting the services.
     ```bash
-    # This command requires Docker to be running.
-    ./mvnw spring-boot:build-image -DskipTests
+    docker pull noobdevsam/spring-project-steganography-tool:v1
     ```

 2.  **Run with Docker Compose**:
-    Once the image is built, start the application and the database using Docker Compose.
+    This command will start both the application container and the database.
+Docker Compose will automatically pull the image if it's not available locally.
     ```bash
-    # This will use the image built in the previous step.
-    docker compose up
-    or
-    docker compose up -d db-mysql && docker compose up app
+    docker compose up -d
     ```
     The application will be available on `http://localhost:8080`.

+3.  **Building Locally (Alternative)**:
+    If you prefer to build the image from the source code instead of using the one from Docker Hub, run the following Maven command first:
+    ```bash
+    # This requires Docker to be running.
+    ./mvnw spring-boot:build-image -DskipTests
+    ```
+    The `compose.yml` file will use this locally built image (`noobdevsam/spring-project-steganography-tool:v1`) when you run `docker compose up`.

-To stop all services, press `Ctrl+C` or run `docker compose down`.
+To stop all services, run `docker compose down`.

 ## Interacting with the API